 - Measure.
 Get dimensions for the rooms of the new apartment.
-Take extra care in doing this if you have a lot of furniture or valuables that you will be moving in to the apartment.
-You have to make sure they fit before taking the trouble to get them in to the apartment unit.
+Take extra care in doing this if you have a lot of furniture or valuables that you will be moving into the apartment.
+You have to make sure they fit before taking the trouble to get them into the apartment unit.
 Don’t forget to measure doorways.

 Here it is - the final month before the move!

-- Use Up What You Will be Buying More of.
+- Use Up What You Will Be Buying More of.
 Eat foods and use supplies that you don’t want to move.

 - Begin the process of packing.
 Start packing up things that you won’t need to use in the next month.
 Don’t forget to leave a box for essentials that you will need on the actual move day.
 Feel free to read this article for tips on making packing easier for yourself.

 - Moving Van.
-Get a hold of a moving van for a move at a specific time of the day.
+Get ahold of a moving van for a move at a specific time of the day.
 Confirm the time with the movers, if needed.

 - Medications.
 Take care of medications that you may need to refill for use in the coming days.

 Yay!
 You have almost made it!
-There are just a few more things that need to be taken care of before you move to your new apartment!
+There are just a few more things that need to be taken care of before you move to your new apartment.

 - Check Again.
 Look at the moving notebook you made weeks ago and be sure that you completed everything that you had to.
-Make sure there are written directions to get to the new apartment complex.
+Make sure there are directions in writing to get to the new apartment complex.
 Add your cell number to the page and give two copies to the moving company drivers.

 - Essentials Box.
 Here we will revisit the box of essentials you begin to prepare weeks ago.
 Keep this box, bag, or suitcase in the trunk of your car so you will have the things you need with you at all times.
-Also move small items of special importance in this box.
+Also, move small items of special importance in this box.
 Don’t forget to have a few snacks and toiletries as well.

 - Walk Through.
-Take a walk through the old home or room to make sure nothing has been forgotten.
+Take a walk-through the old home or room to make sure nothing has been forgotten.